In this episode of “Carolyn Talks…” she speaks with director, writer, and stuntman Jesse V. Johnson about his newest film Triple Threat.

 Opening with scenes in the jungles of Indonesia, Triple Threat immediately brings to mind action films of years gone by, creating a sense of nostalgia and immediately setting the tone for the rest of the film but in pleasantly surprising ways.
 Written by Joey O’Bryan, Paul Staheli and Fanjin Song, Triple Threat never once falls into the cliched tropes of the films that inspired it.

 One of the things that surprised me about the film is the unpredictability of the characters, especially Jaka.
-Due to what happens, his motives in the becomes clear immediately, but what was different is how he went about it.
+Due to what happens, his motives become clear immediately, but what was different is how he went about it.
 For the majority of the film, you’re never quite sure which of the two teams he’s truly helping, and it makes for a fun cat and mouse game.

 With a main cast/characters from different East Asian countries (Uwais is Indonesian, and Jaa is from Thailand) and China (Jade and Chen), I was worried that there would be the stereotypical racial jokes, but again my fears were allayed, and rather than having their ethnicities be made fun of or even ignored, they were acknowledged by having the characters speak in their native languages, and their specific fight styles were used brilliantly in the fight choreography by Tim Man.